DigiPlatMOOC/TelegramBotSample/README.md

 In this case the request will return right away and your script will terminate.
 Try launching `php pull.php` with different settings, either sending a message to your bot *before* or *after* launching the script.

-If the `pull.php` script is configured in *long-polling* mode it can also be launched in continuous polling, using the `continuous-poll.sh` shell script.
+If the `pull.php` script is configured to use *long-polling*, it can also be launched in continuous polling, using the `continuous-poll.sh` shell script.
 The script does nothing else except running the pull script over and over, thus effectively keeping your Telegram bot alive and working without interruptions, even if for some reason you cannot run your bot in *push* mode (see below).

 ### Sending messages